veit/jupyter-tutorial/docs/productive/git/pre-commit.rst

 pre-commit hooks and distributes them to various projects and developers.

-Git pre-commit hooks are mostly used to automatically point out problems in the code before code reviews, e.g. to check the formatting or to find debug instructions.
+Git pre-commit hooks are mostly used to automatically point out problems in the code before code reviews, for example to check the formatting or to find debug instructions.
 Pre-commit simplifies the cross-project sharing of the pre-commit hook.
 The language in which a linter was written, for example, is also abstracted away – ``scss-lint`` is written in Ruby, but you can use it with